Carterbouley/mod_3_project/README.md

-    h0 = Trump has no effect on the level of debt in the USA h1 = Trump is increasing the rate of growth of the s&p 500
+    h0 = Trump has no effect on the level of debt in the USA h1 = Trump had reduced the level of national debt in the USA

 Hypothesis_4:

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">The trade deficit rose to a 7yr high thanks to horrible trade policies Clinton supports.
+I will fix it fast- JOBS! <a href="https://t.co/jaGeN4u50U">https://t.co/jaGeN4u50U</a></p>&mdash; Donald J. Trump (@realDonaldTrump) <a href="https://twitter.com/realDonaldTrump/status/743486962670141440?ref_src=twsrc%5Etfw">June 16, 2016</a></blockquote>

-    h0 = Trump has no effect on the rate of growth of the s&p 500 h1 = Trump is increasing the rate of grrowth of the s&p 500
+    h0 = Trump has no effect on the trade balance of the USA h1 = Trump is reducing the trade balance of the USA